FlyingDomotic/FF_WebServer/README.md

 The following parameters are used at compile time:
 	REMOTE_DEBUG: (default=defined) Enable telnet remote debug (optional)
 	SERIAL_DEBUG: (default=defined) Enable serial debug (optional, only if REMOTE_DEBUG is disabled)
-	SERIAL_COMMAND_PREFIX: (default=no defined) Prefix of debug commands given on Serial (i.e. "command:").
-No commands allowed on Serial if not defined
+	SERIAL_COMMAND_PREFIX: (default=no defined) Prefix of debug commands given on Serial (i.e. `command:).
+No commands are allowed on Serial if not defined
 	HARDWARE_WATCHDOG_PIN: (default=D4) Enable watchdog external circuit on D4 (optional)
 	HARDWARE_WATCHDOG_ON_DELAY: (default=5000) Define watchdog level on delay (in ms)
 	HARDWARE_WATCHDOG_OFF_DELAY: (default=1) Define watchdog level off delay (in ms)